vahidbas/ssmkit/doc/global/tutorial01.md

     ssmpack::map::LinearGaussian(H, R));
 ~~~
 we used `ssmpack::distribution::makeConditional` function for constructing CPDFs.
 This
-is a convenient interface to class constructor.
-If we used the constructor
+is a convenient interface to the class constructor that does not require ugly
-directly, we would have to specify template argument for that.
+template arguments.
 `ssmpack::distribution::Gaussian(dim)` is another constructor for Gaussian PDF
 object with dimensions `dim`.
 Note that we pass the PDF object to `Conditional`
-in order to let it know what type of distribution we need and the parameters of
+in order to let it know what type of distribution we need.
+Internal to CPDF
+object, the parameters of
-distribution will come from the parameter map object.
+distribution are actually come from the parameter map object.

 Construction the state space model
 ------------------------